Madhav13Dubey/Images-Gallery/README.md

+# 🌟Web Showcase of following :
+#  Image Gallery
-# 🌟 Web Showcase: Image Gallery & Registration Form
+#  Registration Form
+#  LinkedIn Post Clone

-Welcome to this simple and elegant HTML-based web project that includes:
+Welcome to this simple and elegant HTML CSS -based web minor project that includes:

 1. 🖼️ A categorized **Image Gallery**
 2. 📝 A detailed **Student Registration Form**
+3. 💼 A professional **LinkedIn Post UI Clone**

 ---